-SAN Volume Controller nodes always contain two HBAs.
-Each HBA must present two ports.
-If an HBA fails, the configuration is still valid, and the SAN Volume Controller node operates in degraded mode.
-If an HBA is physically removed from a SAN Volume Controller node, the configuration is not supported.
+SAN Volume Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes contain two 2-port HBAs.
+If one HBA fails, the configuration is still valid, and the SAN Volume Controller node operates in degraded mode.
+If an HBA is physically removed, the configuration is not supported.